cheeeeeeeeeen/RoR2-ChensMineLimitChanger/README.md

 - Give a tip through Ko-fi: https://ko-fi.com/cheeeeeeeeeen

 ## Changelog

+**2.0.4**
+- Remove tests to decrease complexity for new maintainers.
+- Update lib to nuget.

 **2.0.3**
 - Allow Lysate Cells to properly interact with the mod.